AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_members_unity.md

 #### Add a member to the chat group block list

 Only the chat group owner and admins can call `BlockGroupMembers` to add the specified member to the chat group block list.
-Once added to the block list, this member receives the `IGroupManagerDelegate#OnUserRemovedFromGroup` callback, while the other members receive the `IGroupManagerDelegate#OnMemberExitedFromGroup`.
-After being added to block list, this user cannot send or receive messages in the chat group.
-They can no longer join the chat group again until being removed from the block list.
+Once added to the block list, this member receives the `IGroupManagerDelegate#OnUserRemovedFromGroup` callback, while all the other members receive the `IGroupManagerDelegate#OnMemberExitedFromGroup`.
+After being added to block list, this user cannot send or receive messages in the chat group nor can they join the chat group again.

 The following code sample shows how to add a member to the chat group block list: